gokulsam07/saucelab-app-appium/README.md

 # appium-framework

-This is a sample mobile automation framework designed using Java,Selenium,Appium 2.0 & some of appium plugins
+This is a sample mobile automation framework designed using Java, Selenium/Selenide, Appium 2.0 & some of appium plugins

 ### Prerequisites